bernardosecades/queue-system-bundle/README.md

 php composer.phar update
 ```

-And register the bundle in your appkernel.php file
+And register the bundle in your AppKernel.php file

 ``` php
 return array(